hotasbooks/hotasbooks/_posts/News/2019-04-27-have-you-met-tony.md

 Earlier this month, I asked you to tell me what you wanted for Tony de Marco, the piano player who pulled Sienna up on stage in [The Question Is](https://www.amazon.com/gp/product/B07BJKM8DT/ "The Question Is").
 [Have you met ...
 Tony]({{site.baseurl}}/book-summary/have-you-met-tony) is the short but not sweet holiday romance you asked for and the fourth monthly free novel I've written just for you!

 Don't want to read it in the blog?
-No problems, [download](https://dl.bookfunnel.com/qjj6ee22vx) it and get a bonus sneak peak from my military romance, Protect Her.
+No problems, [download](https://dl.bookfunnel.com/qjj6ee22vx) it and get a bonus sneak peek from my military romance, Protect Her.

 Enjoy!